-Teresa Yu, Founder & Director of Amabile School of Music, enjoys her career as a soloist, chamber musician, educator, and a mother of two beautiful children.
-She has won several competitions including first prize at the New England Piano Teachers Association in 1999 and 2000, the San Francisco Young Pianists Competition, and the Berkeley Piano Club Competition, and the first prize in Mu Phi Epsilon Competition in 2007.
-Ms. Yu has performed the Bach Double Piano Concerto in Jordan Hall at the New England Conservatory or Music and the Beethoven Piano Concerto No. 1 at the Colorado College Summer Music Festival.
-As the winner of the San Francisco Conservatory of Music’s Concerto Competition, she performed Saint-saëns Piano Concerto No. 2 with the Conservatory Orchestra in March 2005.
+Teresa Yu is the Founder & Director of Amabile School of Music in San Francisco & Moraga, California.
+She enjoys her life-long career as a musician, an educator, an entrepreneur and a mother of two beautiful children.
+Ms. Yu started playing the piano since she was 5 years old and never stopped.
+She had gone through rigorous musical training and program in Taiwan, Japan and throughout the US where she has won several competitions including first prize at the New England Piano Teachers Association, the San Francisco Young Pianists Competition, and the Berkeley Piano Club Competition, and the first prize in Mu Phi Epsilon Competition.
+Ms. Yu has performed the Bach Double Piano Concerto in Jordan Hall at the New England Conservatory of Music and Beethoven Piano Concerto No. 1 at the Colorado College Summer Music Festival.
+As the winner of the San Francisco Conservatory of Music’s Concerto Competition, she performed Saint-saëns Piano Concerto No. 2 with the Conservatory Orchestra.
 She was invited to perform the Rachmaninoff Piano Concerto No. 2 with Symphony of the Redwoods and the Liszt Piano concerto No. 1 with Redwood Symphony.
-She performed in many master classes that were conducted by world famous artists such as Mstislav Rostropovich, Leon Fleisher, Richard Goode, Stephan Hough, Murray Perahia and more.
-She was invited to perform twice at the Kennedy Center in Washington D.C. as a part of the May 2005 and 2007 Conservatory Project.
-She also participated in Music@Menlo International Music Festival as a chamber music institute coach and the judge of Chopin Competition in San Francisco.
-From 2010 to 2012, Ms. Yu toured Europe and America with her piano trio, Aleron and gave numerous outstanding performances to people from all over the world.
-Pervious teaching experiences including Notre Dome de Victoires, West Portal Lutheran, Old Mill School and the Nueva School.
+She performed in many masterclasses that were conducted by world-famous artists such as Mstislav Rostropovich, Leon Fleisher, Richard Goode, Stephan Hough, Murray Perahia and more.
+She was invited to perform at the Kennedy Center in Washington D.C. as a part of the Conservatory Project.
+She also participated in Music@Menlo International Music Festival as a chamber music institute coach and the judge of Chopin Competition in San Francisco and the Hawai'i State Music Competition.
+Between 2010 to 2012, Ms. Yu toured Europe and America with her piano trio, The Aleron Trio, and gave numerous outstanding performances to people from all over the world.
+Previous teaching experiences including Notre Dome de Victoires, West Portal Lutheran, Old Mill School, and the Nueva School.
 Ms. Yu has earned her Master’s Degree in Piano Performance and the prestigious Artist Certificate in Chamber Music at the San Francisco Conservatory of Music where she studied with Professor Paul Hersh.

 Dr. Ethan Lin earned his Master of Music degree in Percussion Studies from New York University and Professional Studies Diploma degree from San Francisco Conservatory of Music, where he studied with the prestigious principal percussion of the San Francisco Symphony, Jack Van Geem.
 In 2015, Dr. Lin earned his doctoral degree in Percussion Performance from University of Illinois at Urbana-Champaign, where he studied with Ricardo Flores and William Moersch.
 Specializing in marimba playing, his doctoral thesis is on the unique six-mallet marimba techniques in selected works.